- Banks have more than one million financing relationships with SMEs across Canada

 While lending is an important part of the banking relationship, SMEs use banks for a variety of different financial needs and banking solutions.
 Banks work day in and day out to provide advice and develop innovative solutions for their SME clients.
 In fact, when choosing a financial institution, 35 per cent based their choice on credit services but 52 per cent chose their institution for non-credit banking services.6

-Bankers in communities across the country provide financing to 1.6 million SME owners.
+Banks in communities across the country have more than 1 million financial relationships with SME owners.
 SMEs are demanding value and quality service.
 To meet this demand, banks provide a variety of products and services in addition to lending.
 These banking solutions include:

 - Business chequing and saving accounts, in both Canadian and foreign dollar denominations;